Will Compton

+William Earl Compton III (born September 19, 1989) is an American former professional football player who was a linebacker in the National Football League (NFL) for nine seasons.
+Compton co-hosts a podcast, Bussin' With The Boys, with former Titans offensive tackle Taylor Lewan.

-William “Playoff/Payoff Willy” aka “The Short Boy” Compton III (born September 19, 1989) is an American football linebacker who is a free agent.
-He played college football at the University of Nebraska–Lincoln and originally signed with the Washington Redskins as an undrafted free agent in 2013.
-He has also played for the Oakland Raiders, Tennessee Titans, and the Las Vegas Raiders.
-He is also the co-host of the Barstool Sports podcast, Bussin' With The Boys, along with former Titans offensive tackle Taylor Lewan.
+Compton played college football for the Nebraska Cornhuskers and originally signed with the Washington Redskins as an undrafted free agent in 2013.
+He also played for the Tennessee Titans, the New Orleans Saints, and the Oakland/Las Vegas Raiders.

-Early life
+Early life and college

 As a football player for North County High School, Compton played linebacker and wide receiver.
 A first-team all-state selection, Compton was listed as one of the top five players entering college from Missouri high schools.
-He chose to go to the University of Nebraska over Notre Dame, Vanderbilt and others.
+He chose the University of Nebraska–Lincoln over Notre Dame, Vanderbilt, and others.
 He was redshirted in 2008.
 He won a starting position with the Cornhuskers the next year.
 Compton was a three-time Academic All-Big Ten selection, and he was team captain as a senior in 2012.
 Compton went on to play in the 2013 NFLPA Collegiate Bowl.